MichaelCurrin/coding-blog/coding_blog/tensorflow_on_a_web_api.md

 - TensorFlow website
     * The [homepage](https://www.tensorflow.org)
     * [TensorFlow Session](https://www.tensorflow.org/api_docs/python/tf/Session)
-    * [TensorFlow Serving](https://www.tensorflow.org/serving/) - this was not mentioned previously but is a new way to serve a model on an API and is worth exploring
+    * [TensorFlow Serving](https://www.tensorflow.org/serving/) - this was not covered in this article, but it was a new way to serve a model and is available within the TensorFlow package, so it is worth exploring
 - Tutorials
     * ["Deploy TensorFlow models in Flask"](https://github.com/benman1/tensorflow_flask)
-    * [TensorFlow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials) repo - in particular, see [inception.py](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/inception.py) and how _with_ blocks are implemented, both in the main body and in the `Inception` class’s methods, such as  `.__init__`, `.classify` and `.close`.
+    * [TensorFlow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials) repo - in particular, see [inception.py](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/inception.py) and how `with` blocks are implemented, both in the main body and in the `Inception` class’s methods, such as  `.__init__`, `.classify` and `.close`.

 ## Attribution